arunperala/Newfashions/README.md

 # Newfashions Web Store

 Welcome to Sherwani Web Store, your go-to destination for elegant and stylish sherwanis!
+It is user-friendly and attractive site.

 ## Demo
 [Live Demo](https://arunperala.github.io/Newfashions/)